New France Festival: An Extravaganza in Quebec City

 Also, another 300 volunteers give a helping hand in the various events, making the celebrations a somewhat community affair.

 All in all, it is a fun-loving festival and in the words of an American visitor, “These people know how to enjoy their history.”

 Facts about Quebec City and the New France Parade:

 A good way to reach Basse-Ville from the walled city is to take the Funiculaire du Vieux Québec from the edge of the Le Château Frontenac to Basse-Ville.
 When going down one gets a bird’s eye view of the surrounding countryside.

-If you like newly baked breads and cakes make sure to visit Café Boulangerie Paillard, in the heart of historic Quebec City.
-A bakery, pastry shop and a sandwich station, it is worth a stop for coffee and a pastry.
+If you like newly baked bread and cakes make sure to visit Café Boulangerie Paillard, in the heart of historic Quebec City.
+A bakery, pastry shop, and a sandwich station, it is worth a stop for coffee and a pastry.

 Where to Eat: